 After a long rehabilitation, Wallinger re-emerged onto the scene, playing his first live show in many years at the 2006 South by Southwest festival.
 In September 2007, World Party supported Steely Dan in both bands’ first tour of Australia.

 In 2012 World Party released a new five CD collection of new songs, live recordings and cover versions, titled “Arkeology.”
-With this sprawling addition to World Party’s catalog, Wallinger is making up for lost time, and is also acutely aware of the need to capture the moment: World Party is currently planning a new album, due for release later this year.
+With this sprawling addition to World Party’s catalog, Wallinger is making up for lost time, and is also acutely aware of the need to capture the moment.

 What Other People Have Been Saying...